flurdy/blog/_posts/2019-06-18-all-eggs-in-one-cloud-basket.md

 and I am sure many more to come.
 I have not tested them well enough to know if they are mature enough yet.

+To avoid reinventing the wheel, and use the cloud providers automatic scaling ability, I understand people choosing the cloud providers databases and streaming solutions instead of setting up and maintaining all that infrastructure yourself.
+My projects have often relied on DynamoDB or [AWS's RDS](https://aws.amazon.com/rds/), and I would consider [AWS's Kafka service](https://aws.amazon.com/msk/) in future projects.
+So my suggestion is not 100% gospel, just be pragmatic and responsible.

 ## Back up for total dataloss